Samyuktha0505/JavaCodingChallenge/README.md

 Objective:

-The Aim is to implement simple ceiling fan implementation with two pull cords for speed settings.
+The Aim is to implement simple ceiling fan with two pull cords for speed settings and to obey all the rules mentioned in the description.
-When the user pulls clockwise fan speed increases to one level.
-When the user pulls anticlockwise fan speed decreases to one level.

 Working:
 I have tried to provide two approaches here, one with java console (user can interact with console and provide inputs to check) and other with maven auto build (build junit cases and run them with maven).

+Extensibility:
-Extensibility: Fan speed settings are mentioned in a properties file, the code can handle different min, max settings of the fan and execute test cases accordingly.
+Fan speed settings are mentioned in a properties file, the code can handle different min, max settings of the fan and execute test cases accordingly.

-Console:
+Testing in Console:
 -> Initially fan speed is at off setting
 -> Enter the direction in which fan is rotated(cw/acw) -> Clock wise cord can only be pulled from zero